Turtle Definition Turtle Definition 1

 Flag German German Schildkröte

-Did You Know It?
-Fun Facts About “Turtle”
+Did You Know These Facts About “Turtle”?

 • The existence of turtles dates back more than 200 million years.